 Duloxetine is used in the treatment of fibromyalgia .
 Fibromyalgia is a chronic condition characterized by persistent pain, fatigue, and sleep disorder that affects millions worldwide.

-Duloxetine treats depression and other diseases and ailments, such as fibromyalgia.
 Over 90% of the pain-relieving impact is attributable to a direct analgesic action, not an indirect antidepressant effect.
-In comparison to other medications, it is well tolerated and has few side effects.
+Compared to other medications, it is well tolerated and has few side effects.

 It works by blocking the serotonin and norepinephrine from re-entering cells and, therefore, increasing these substances’ levels.
 This process improves mood and relieves pain in patients with fibromyalgia.